AliAghawani/Analyzing-Customer-Churn-Databel/README.md

 1️⃣ Download the Excel file from the link above.

-2️⃣ Open the file in Excel.

-3️⃣ Navigate to the Overview sheet to explore the key findings.
+2️⃣ Open the Excel file and navigate to the Overview sheet for a high-level summary.

+3️⃣ Explore the Databel - Aggregate, Churn Analysis, Databel - Customer and Customer Pivots sheets for deeper insights.

 4️⃣ Analyze the Churn Analysis and Customer Pivots sheets for deeper insights.

+This project highlights my data analysis skills, data visualization expertise, and ability to deliver actionable insights using Excel dashboards.

 **📌 Author:**